 You are advised to read the labels very carefully and look for the analysis very carefully in order to save disappointment and money by avoiding ‘miracle’ or `wonder-working’ fertilizers bearing no guaranteed analysis.

-Nutrient content Fertilizers with a high percentage of plant nutrients cost more per pound than those containing a small percentage of nutrients.
+Fertilizers with a high percentage of plant nutrients cost more per pound than those containing a small percentage of nutrients.
 So always find out from the supplier what the guaranteed content of nitrogen phosphoric acid and potash is.
-The plant nutrient content of a compound is often indicated by its
+The plant nutrient content of a compound is often indicated by its grade—a series of three numbers separated by dashes.
+The numbers show the percentage of nitrogen, phosphoric acid and potash, in that order, contained in the product.

 Form Pelleted or granular fertilizers, and soluble fertilizer concentrates cost more than powdered fertilizers.
 But the granular form may be more convenient for you to use.